 This will always be my personal favorite wedding venue in DC!
 The O’Byrne Gallery, where receptions are held, encapsulates the timelessness of DC in one stunning room.
 It also opens right onto the Portico that overlooks the White House where your guests can enjoy cocktail hour or dancing!
 Heading upstairs, both the historic library and balcony overlooking the Washington Monument make for classic portrait backdrops.
 This place is a dream!

-See more of past DAR Weddings (and here and here!)
+See more Emily & Max’s DAR Constitution Hall Wedding.
+And more of other past DAR Weddings (and here and here!)

 Like mentioned at the Josephine Bulter Parks Center above, the Meridian House is one of those amazing (and rare!) wedding venues in DC that offers stunning gardens with an equally beautiful interior in the case of rain!
 Tall trees provide an endless amount of shade, so you don’t have to worry about the summer heat with this location!

-See more of Tayler & Kunal’s Black Tie Meridian House wedding.
+See more of Tayler & Kunal’s Black Tie Meridian House wedding and a spring Meridian House wedding here.

 The Ritz-Carlton DC